 Thoren is a dry curry made with a single type of vegetable.
 Author Maya Kaimal's family likes this version.
 See In the Kerala Kitchen, for information on Indian ingredients.

-15 curry leaves
+- 15 curry leaves

-3⁄4 cup finely grated fresh coconut or finely shredded dried unsweetened coconut
+- 3⁄4 cup finely grated fresh coconut or finely shredded dried unsweetened coconut

-1 1⁄4 tsp. ground cumin
+- 1 1⁄4 tsp. ground cumin

-2 pinches cayenne
+- 2 pinches cayenne

-1⁄4 tsp. turmeric
+- 1⁄4 tsp. turmeric

-2 cloves garlic, peeled and minced
+- 2 cloves garlic, peeled and minced

-2 tbsp. vegetable oil
+- 2 tbsp. vegetable oil

-1 tsp. brown mustard seeds
+- 1 tsp. brown mustard seeds

-2 whole dried hot red chiles, stemmed
+- 2 whole dried hot red chiles, stemmed

-3⁄4 lbs. green beans, trimmed and sliced crosswise into 1/4" pieces
+- 3⁄4 lb. green beans, trimmed and sliced crosswise into 1/4" pieces

-1 tsp. salt
+- 1 tsp. salt

-1. Finely chop 5 of the curry leaves, and put in a medium bowl.
+Finely chop 5 of the curry leaves, and put in a medium bowl.
 Add coconut, cumin, cayenne, turmeric, and garlic, and mix well.
 Add enough water (about 5 tbsp. for fresh coconut, 7 tbsp. for dried) to make coconut mixture moist enough to just hold together when pinched between thumb and forefinger, then set aside.